eatonphil/LSA/README.md

 This file displays any unused circuits in the circuit.

 WARNING: The lsa program is easily tricked.
 An unconnected circuit or component that is placed in or referenced (recursively) by circuit-name (second argument to ./lsa) will be counted as a connected circuit or component.

+### Dependencies

+This repo is guarenteed to run correctly on python 2.7.
+It has not yet been tried on python 3.x.

+### Other Notes

 This tool and library is still in its infancy.
 Please report any bugs!